sassoftware/viya4-iac-aws/docs/user/TerraformUsage.md

 terraform init
 ```

-This creates a `.terraform` directory locally and initializes Terraform plugins/modules used in this project.
+This creates a `.terraform` directory locally and initializes Terraform plugins and modules used in this project.

 **Note:** `terraform init` only needs to be run once unless new Terraform plugins/modules were added.

-## Preview Resources
+## Preview Cloud Resources (optional)

-To preview the resources that the Terraform script will create, optionally run
+To preview the resources that the Terraform script will create, run

 ```bash
 terraform plan
 ```
-## Create Resources
+## Create CLoud Resources

 When satisfied with the plan and ready to create cloud resources, run